compose/platform-ws-frontend/README.md

 The app will be available at http://10.0.32.5:3000

+Note: The Vagrantfile requires Vagrant 1.5 or newer

 ### Models

 While the model relationship in this example is degraded to a basic